mvolkmann/blog/src/starship.md

 and press the "Install Font" button.

 Terminal apps must then be configured to use the font.

+- <b>macOS Terminal app</b>
+  Select Preferences...Profiles...Text,
+  press the "Change..." button in the "Font" section to open the "Fonts" dialog, and select "FiraCode Nerd Font".
+- <b>macOS iTerm2 app</b>
+  Select Preferences...Profiles...Text and
-For example, in the macOS app iTerm2 select Preferences...Profiles...Text and select "FiraCode Nerd Font" from the Font drop-down.
+  select "FiraCode Nerd Font" from the Font drop-down.
+  Also consider checking the "Use ligatures" checkbox.
   A new terminal window must be opened for the changes to take effect.
+- <b>VS Code</b>
+  Select Preferences...Settings, enter "Editor: Font Family", and enter "FiraCode Nerd Font".

 ## Enabling